DanRektLOL/VCS-Redone/README.md

 # Known bugs

 / For certain missions, like Boomshine Blowout, you will have to go to PLUGINS\GTAVCS.PCSX2F.WidescreenFix.ini and change 60FPS To 0
-/ Windows on buildings might look a bit odd, but just live with it, I think I could fix it, if anyone has a problem with them, open an issue, and I'll see what I can do.
+/ Windows on buildings are completely transparent which looks a bit odd, but just live with it, I think I could fix it, if anyone has a problem with them, open an issue, and I'll see what I can do.

 # I CLAIM NO CREDIT FOR ANY OF THIS.
 Tutorial is only really for Windows 10 and 11.
 Compatibility with other OSes unknown.